 \section{Periodic orbits}

-In subsection \ref{ss.periodic}, we analyze the different types of periodic points that could exist for a dissipative diffeomorphism of the disc.
+In Section \ref{ss.periodic}, we analyze the different types of periodic points that could exist for a dissipative diffeomorphism of the disc.
 When there exist infinitely many periodic points of a given period, we rearrange them inside finitely many periodic arcs.
-In subsection \ref{ss.index arc} we recall the Lefschetz formula.
-In subsection \ref{ss.accumulation of unstable} we present a kind of topological $\lambda-$lemma that is useful to describe the accumulation set of unstable manifolds of periodic points.
-In section \ref{ss.fixedcriterion} we recall a classical result by Cartwright and Littlewood about the existence of fixed points.
+In Section \ref{ss.index arc} we recall the Lefschetz formula.
+In Section \ref{ss.accumulation of unstable} we present a kind of topological $\lambda-$lemma that is useful to describe the accumulation set of unstable manifolds of periodic points.
+In Section \ref{ss.fixedcriterion} we recall a classical result by Cartwright and Littlewood about the existence of fixed points.